juanesquintero/beer-app/README.md

 # Beer APP

-The BeerApp is a web application where you can order and pay beers for friends that are sharing the same table.
-The project is a mono repo and contains 2 apps; the Next.js Web front-end and Django API back-end.
+The BeerApp is a web application where you can order and pay for beers for friends who are sharing the same table.
+The project is a mono-repo and contains 2 apps: the Next.js Web front-end and the Django API back-end.

 ## Getting started